dyxushuai/grpcio-build/README.md

-# Tool to generate grpc and protobuf files
+# A build script tool to generate grpc and protobuf files

 ## Required

 - The v3 `protoc` command in `$PATH`

-## Example code:
+## Example code in `build.rs`:

 ```rust
 extern crate protoc_grpc;